EmbeddedNim/svd2nim/README.md

 codegen by the Nim compiler and C compiler errors.
 The workaround is simple: ensure that all calls are made from inside a `proc`.

-Note here that the type `GCLK_GENDIV_Fields` is used as a value type type by the accessors.
-For registers that define bitfields (SVD `field` elements), these object types are generated, suffixed with `_Fields`, and using the Nim `{.bitsize.}` pragma to provide access to each bitfield.
+Note above that the type `GCLK_GENDIV_Fields` is used as a value type by the accessors.
+For registers that define bitfields (SVD `field` elements), these object types, suffixed with `_Fields`, are generated.
+The Nim `{.bitsize.}` pragma is used to provide access to each bitfield.

 Accessors for registers which do not define fields use plain unsigned integers as value types (eg. `uint32` for 32-bit registers.)
 Registers which define a